Antisemitism during the Gaza war: Vietnam

 In June 2024, a family of Jewish social media influencers, the Namdars, posted a video apparently showing them subjected to antisemitic insults by the owner of a restaurant in Hanoi, Vietnam.

 Europe

 Austria

 On 1 November 2023, unidentified vandals set a fire and sprayed swastikas on external walls overnight in the Jewish section of the Vienna Central Cemetery.
 The entrance lobby to a ceremonial hall was burned for the first time since the 1938 Kristallnacht pogrom by the Nazis, but there were no injuries.
 The attack was condemned by Austrian Chancellor Karl Nehammer.

 A periodic survey among 8,000 Jews in 13 EU member states, published on 11 July 2024 by the European Union Agency for Fundamental Rights, indicated that 38% of the 363 Austrian respondents had experienced antisemitic harassment in the year before the survey.
-For instance, 62% of those polled encountered online antisemitism all the time in the year leading up to the survey and 18% said it had negatively affected their mental health.
+In addition, 62% of those polled encountered online antisemitism all the time in the year leading up to the survey, and 18% said that antisemitism they encountered had negatively affected their mental health.